-The AA report for Ada tepe mining section is an exception.
+The AA report for the Ada Tepe mining section is an exception to this, as it does discuss the risk of cumulative impacts.
 Any future mining activities in the area of Krumovgrad within the Natura 2000 Site concerned will be in direct contradiction with the AA expert conclusions if the future plans of the investor are developed any further.